 Ms Walker was appointed to the DHA Board on 15 July 2009 and reappointed on 12 July 2012.
 She is the Chair of the Audit Committee and a member of the Nomination and Remuneration Committee.
 Ms Walker is a Non-Executive Director of Buderim Ginger Limited where she also holds the position of Chairman of the Audit and Risk Committee.
 She is also a Non-Executive Director of Cystic Fibrosis Australia.
 She holds a Bachelor of Commerce and is a member of the Australian Society of Certified Practicing Accountants and a graduate member of the Australian Institute of Company Directors.
-Ms Walker has more than 25 years of senior executive Director and Director Operations of a Commonwealth Bank-owned subsidiary, Tactical Global Management (TGM).
+Ms Walker has more than 25 years of senior executive experience with a variety of organisations, including ten years in strategic roles as Executive Director and Director Operations of a Commonwealth Bank-owned subsidiary, Tactical Global Management (TGM).
 TGM was then a pre-eminent global macro hedge fund firm with offices in Brisbane and London and US\$1.2 billion funds under management.